 There are a number of key factors that go into choosing what adult helmet for electric scooters is best for you.

 Both riding style and the maximum speed of your e-scooter are important considerations when it comes to choosing the best helmet.
 For very low-speed riding with minimal riding on the street, any helmet that meets the legal requirements for a bicycle helmet should do.
 However, for typical e-scooter cruising speeds and for any riding on streets with a 20 mph speed limit or higher, a full-face downhill helmet or mountain bike helmet may offer more protection.
 Finally, if the normal speed of your electric scooter is above 25 mph, a Snell or DOT-approved helmet for motorcycles, electric bicycles, and electric skateboards is recommended.
+Helmets are smart no matter the type of transportation you use, like when we compare a hoverboard vs an electric scooter, as both can get to speeds that can be dangerous if you crash without a helmet.

 No matter how fast the normal speed of your e-scooter is, your helmet should be appropriate to the traffic speeds of the streets or bike paths you might be riding on.
 If you strictly use your electric kick scooter on a bicycle path or other protected single-lane right-of-way, then a bike helmet or snowboard helmet may be enough.
 For riding on city streets, an e-bike helmet or DOT-approved motorcycle helmet is safer.

 Some of today’s e-scooters and electric skateboards use surprisingly powerful motors and can reach 30 or 40 mph.
 If you use a scooter with a maximum performance speed above 25 mph, a scooter helmet or motorbike helmet meeting Snell-M2005 standards may be necessary.
+Or, you can pick up the fastest e-scooter instead.

 If you ride an e-scooter at night, a helmet with a higher level of protection is recommended regardless of the vehicle’s top speed or road speed limits.
 For night riding, also consider looking for features like a rear light or rear reflectors, since e-scooter taillights tend to be very low to the ground and can otherwise be hard to see.